 Conclusion

-• This article also provided information on Python, its key features, Python, different methods to set up ETL using Python Script, limitations of manually setting up ETL using Python, and the top 10 ETL using Python tools.
+This article provided information on Python, its key features, Python, different methods to set up ETL using Python Script, limitations of manually setting up ETL using Python, top python libraries to set up ETL pipeline and the top ETL using Python tools.

 FAQ on Setup ETL Using Python Script